fkorotkov/freebsd/notes/BUGS.md

 lld may use movt/movw, no object with architecture supporting feature detected.
 ```

-arm and armeb reports one additional error:
+arm reports one additional error:
 ```
 lld uses blx instruction, no object with architecture supporting feature detected.
 ```